We offer two models now!

 - Tested and Certified by the WQA to NSF/ANSI Standard 372 for Lead Free Compliance.

-We include a two bags of salt to start or for an additional cost provide potassium chloride.
+Price includes two bags of salt to start or for an additional cost provide potassium chloride.

 The water in TV is not very hard on scale of 15 it is approx. 8.6, very hard water is generally a level of 11 or more.